React may Rerender before Async Callback Resolves

 It outputs log-0 => rerender => log-1.

 Is this expected behavior?
-I think not. before even onClick function finishes (= the promise returned by updateState resolves), React updates states (= rerender by setState(newValue)).
+I think not.
+Before even onClick function finishes (= the promise returned by updateState resolves), React updates states (= rerender by setState(cachedValue)).

 // If cache hits...